niltnir/personal-ssg/pages/index.md

 Unfortunately, I only had two shots at these contests due to age restrictions (I wish I had known about them earlier!), but I had a lot of fun preparing for and participating in them.
-Through these contests, I learned the art of problem-solving—a skill requiring persistently carving new paths on journeys filled with apparent dead ends.
+Through these contests, I learned the art of problem-solving—a skill requiring carving new paths in the face of apparent dead ends.

 I also gained a love of solving what are known as 'Olympiad`(sidenote "The Olympiad culture has a rich and deep history dating back to East Europe in the